adamchalmers/blog/content/grids-2.md

 The one weird thing about this is the where clause, `where [(); W * H]: Sized`.
 Initially I didn't include that, but then the compiler complained about an "unconstrained generic constant".
 I [talked to a Rust dev on twitter](https://twitter.com/ekuber/status/1372017934910943237), and he said that the where clause won't be necessary when this const generic arithmetic feature is finished.
 It's a bit weird, but hey, the feature is still under development.
 I'm impressed that it works without panicking, I really don't mind putting an unnecessary where clause in while the Rust team polishes this feature.

 > Aside: the Rust core team is so helpful.
 If I tweet a question to the [@rustlang](twitter.com/rustlang) account, they often retweet it so that it gets seen by a dev who can answer.
 The [Rust discord](https://discord.com/invite/rust-lang) is also really helpful.
 Don't be afraid to ask for help!
-Everyone is pretty friendly.
+Folks there are friendly and will point you in the right direction.

 Now that we have 1D and 2D array-based implementations, let's benchmark them.